• Solutions

 Azure DevOps uses AI to scan your code for potential issues.
 It flags code vulnerabilities or inefficiencies before they become a problem.
 This is especially useful in detecting technical debt—areas of the code that need improvement or refactoring to avoid future headaches.

-Example: AI can detect overly complex code that could lead to bugs in future updates, recommending that developers simplify their logic or adopt best practices.
+Example: AI can detect overly complex code that could lead to bugs in future updates, recommending that developers simplify their logic or adopt azure best practices.

 Azure DevOps allows you to integrate static code analysis tools like SonarQube, which uses AI to detect code quality issues.
 Here’s an example of how to include SonarQube in your Azure Pipelines: